hove-io/navitia/documentation/navitia.io/source/integration.rst

 **********

 This api retrieves a list of departures from a datetime of a selected object.
-Departures are ordered chronigically in growing order.
+Departures are ordered chronologically in growing order.

 Parameters
 ##########